Siroccomeister/f3/projects/en/docs/stats.md

 ### Banff to Antelope Wells/Mexican Border

 - FULL riding days: **35 days**.
-- ZERO DAYS : **1** (no ride at all)
+- ZERO DAYS : **1** (no ride at all) at the Lama (Alpaca) Ranch
-- REST DAYS : **4** (less than 3 hours riding).
+- REST DAYS : **4** (less than ~3 hours riding) in Banff, Rawlins, Salida, Antelope
 - TOTAL : **38 DAYS** and 4'411 km / 51'635m D+.

+### I landed in Calgary

-note : 2 DAYS to ride from CALGARY to BANFF.
+ So it took me 2 DAYS to ride from CALGARY to BANFF.
+Which makes a total of 40 full days on the bike for the whole trip with a distance of 4'581 km / 53'389 D+.

-### Total Distance/Elevation

-- TOTAL from BANFF to ANTELOPE WELLS/Mexican Border :
-- TOTAL from CALGARY to ANTELOPE WELLS/Mexican Border : 4'581 km / 53'389 D+

 ## In the grid : detailed stats & maps